EyeWise Vision Clinic

 Preparing for your cataract surgery typically involves several steps to ensure a smooth procedure and optimal recovery.
 Here’s what to expect before your surgery:

-• The specialist will then prescribe eye drops to safeguard your eye against potential infections.
+• Your surgeon will then prescribe eye drops to safeguard your eye against potential infections.
 These drops are a vital part of the pre-operative care regimen.

 • Make sure to provide your specialist with a comprehensive list of any medications you are currently taking.
 If any of these medications have the potential to cause bleeding during the surgery, your eye doctor might recommend discontinuing them temporarily.